Watch Countdown To Kickoff at 11 a.m. on WISH-TV

 WISH-TV has everything covered in the one hour pregame show, Countdown To Kickoff, starting at 11 a.m.

-Tune in live on WISH-TV with sports director Anthony Calhoun, former Colt Ken Dilger, former Colts head coach Chuck Pagano, and live hits with News 8 sports reporters Angela Moryan and Andrew Chernoff from Lucas Oil Stadium.
+Tune in live on WISH-TV with sports director Anthony Calhoun, former Colt Ken Dilger, former Colts head coach Chuck Pagano, and live hits with News 8 sports reporter Angela Moryan from NRG Stadium.